prymitive/karma/CONTRIBUTING.md

     make vendor

-This will install and run [manul](https://github.com/kovetskiy/manul), which will detect all used package and add/remove git submodule pointers in the vendor directory.
+This will install and run [govendor](https://github.com/kardianos/govendor), which will detect all used package and fetch them into the vendor directory.

 To update all vendor package run:

     make vendor-update

-To update specific vendor package run manul manually:
+To update specific vendor package run `govendor` manually:

-    manul -Urt <package>
+    govendor update <import-path-filter>

+See [govendor](https://github.com/kardianos/govendor) documentation for details.

 ## Running